aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-remote-spreadsheet/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

 ## Where should we use the Split Remote Spreadsheet API?